Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: MEE solution revisited and generalized

-for the linear harmonic oscillator dynamical equation in (\ref{HO-solution}).
-Such general solution (\ref{HO-gen-solution}) would, in a straightforward manner, yield
+for the linear harmonic oscillator dynamical equation in Eq. (\ref{HO-solution}) (i.e., no initial boundary conditions, like $U\left( 0\right) =0$ as in \cite{Chandrasekar 2006,Chandrasekar 2012,Chandrasekar-PRE 2005}, on Eq. (\ref{HO-solution}) are imposed).
+Such general solution Eq. (\ref{HO-gen-solution}) would, in a straightforward manner, yield

-as the most general solutions for (\ref{q-MEE1}).
-Moreover, the corresponding canonical momentum is given by (\ref{q-momentum}).
+which is the most general solutions for Eq.(\ref{q-MEE1}).
+Moreover, the corresponding canonical momentum is given by Eq.(\ref{q-momentum}).

-In Figure 1(a) we show $q(t)$ of (\ref{q-MEE-gen1}) as it evolves in time for different values of $\eta$, where $\omega, A$, and $B$ are fixed.
+In Figure 1(a) we show $u(t)$ of Eq. (\ref{q-MEE-gen1}) as it evolves in time for different values of the damping parameter $\eta$, where $\omega, A$, and $B$ are fixed.
 An obvious isochronic oscillatory trend is observed.
-In Figure 1(b) we show the corresponding phase-space trajectories (using (\ref{q-MEE-gen1}) and (\ref{q-momentum})) for different values of $A$ , where $B=1,\omega=1$, and $\eta=0.15$.
-The effect of the inherited amplitude $A$ (i.e., inherited from the standard harmonic oscillator general solution in (\ref{HO-gen-solution})) exhibits the regular phase-space trajectories trend for the MEE (\ref{q-MEE1}).
+In Figure 1(b) we show the corresponding phase-space trajectories (using Eq. (\ref{q-MEE-gen1}) and Eq. (\ref{q-momentum})) for different values of $A$ , where $B=1,\omega=1$, and $\eta=0.15$.
+The effect of the inherited amplitude $A$ (i.e., inherited from the standard harmonic oscillator general solution in Eq. (\ref{HO-gen-solution})) exhibits the regular phase-space trajectories trend for the MEE Eq. (\ref{q-MEE1}).
 Similar effect is also observed for different values of the inherited amplitude $B$ for a fixed value of $A$.
 In figure 1(c), however, we show the effect of the damping related parameter $\eta$ on the phase-space trajectories as they evolve in time.
-It is clear that there are at least two crossing-points at which the phase-space trajectories admit occasional classical-states degeneracies.

-In the forthcoming sections we shall introduce and report on the PDM counterpart of MEE (\ref{q-MEE1}).
+In the forthcoming sections we shall introduce and report on the PDM counterpart of MEE Eq. (\ref{q-MEE1}).
 We shall, therefore, leave the initial conditions to be identified by the nature of the corresponding PDM-MEE problem at hand.